8 Best Coolmax Socks

 While not as durable as some of the more robust Coolmax socks on this list, these liner socks from Bridgedale can certainly go the distance.
 While we wouldn’t suggest using them as your only socks for prolong periods of time, these will last for a good while with proper use.

 These socks won’t win any awards for looks.
 They just might, however, win one for comfort.
 Despite the lack of serious cushioning, the overall design and fabric used to make these Coolmax socks some of the most comfortable we’ve found.

-They may not be the most fashionable choice on this list, but these Coolmax Liner socks from Bridgedale may just be the most functional.
-Designed to keep your feet dry, comfortable and ready to face the next hike, this is one-liner sock you’ll probably want to keep around.
+They may not be the most fashionable choice on this list, but the Coolmax Liner socks from Bridgedale may just be the most functional.
+Designed to keep your feet dry, comfortable and ready to face the next hike, this is a one-liner sock you’ll probably want to keep around.

 Great for cold weather excursions

 Less air flow than we would have liked

 Autumn and winter are fantastic seasons to hike, provided that you have the right equipment and clothing.
 One article of clothing that we would suggest during these escapades into the wilderness during the colder months is a pair of Thorlos mid-weight hiking crew socks.Read more

 These socks range in size from small to extra-large and are usually true to size.
 In addition, the crew length of the sock makes it a good choice for those who like to wear higher hiking boots or shoes.

 While this pair will certainly keep your feet comfortable overall, they don’t offer as much breathability as some of the other choices on this list.